rydmike/flex_color_scheme/README.md

     inverted background.
 Tooltips using light background in light theme and dark in dark, are commonly used on the Windows desktop platform.
-    You can easily tie this extra property to the used platform to make an automatic platform adaptation of the tooltip style if you like, or give users a preference toggle where they change the tooltip style to their liking.
+    You can easily tie this extra property to the used platform to make an automatic platform adaptation of the tooltip style if you like.
+You can also use it to give users a preference toggle where they change the tooltip style to their liking.

   * The property `transparentStatusBar` is set to true by default.
 It is